ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/embed-stories-nonamp.md

 ## Size the Web Story Player

+We recommend making the Web Story Player full-screen when possible, especially on mobile devices.
+This keeps readers immersed in story content while adding the extra functionality the player provides.

+In cases where full-screen is not possible, you can size the Web Story Player as you would any other HTML element.
 You may define the story player's width, height, and other styles inline or as you would any other element's style.

 ```html
 <body>